shameoff/HITs_HelloStudents_Bot/README.md

 # HITs_HelloStudents_Bot
-This bot was created for discord server of Higher IT School TSU for greeting new students there.
+This bot was created for greeting guests and students on discord servers of Higher IT School TSU.
+When someone enter the server "Free Time" bot will greet him with one message, if someone enter the group server, bot will greet him with another message.

 ## To start the bot
-You need to download nodejs and create .env in directory near to bot.js and create files welcomeTextFor1stGradeServer and welcomeTextForFreeTimeServer here.
-But I think it would be better to refactor a name of the Hello message text and delete ternary operator at the end of the bot.js.

-To run the bot with prepared script write this in the console `nodejs bot.js`
+1. Download nodejs, npm and dotenv
+2. Create .env in directory near to bot.js
+3. Fill env variables in .env: TOKEN, GROUPSERVER_NAME, WELCOME_MESSAGE_FOR_GROUP_SERVER, FREETIMESERVER_NAME, WELCOME_MESSAGE_FOR_FREETIME_SERVER.
+4.  `nodejs bot.js`
+5. Fix issues with wrong version of node